sergio11/streamlit_llm_langchain_applications/README.md

 This repository is developed and maintained by **Sergio Sánchez Sánchez** (Dream Software).
 Special thanks to the open-source community and the contributors who have made this project possible.
 If you have any questions, feedback, or suggestions, feel free to reach out at  [dreamsoftware92@gmail.com](mailto:dreamsoftware92@gmail.com).

+## Acknowledgments 🙏

+We would like to extend our heartfelt gratitude to the incredible team at **AI acelera** and **Julio Colomer** for their outstanding bootcamp on Generative AI.
+The comprehensive and insightful materials provided during the bootcamp have been instrumental in the development of this project.

+The knowledge and guidance from the AI acelera bootcamp have empowered us to explore the vast potential of generative AI, particularly in the areas of content creation, multi-agent collaboration, and the application of advanced LLM models.

+Thank you for your dedication to advancing AI education and for sharing your expertise with the community.
+Your efforts have made a significant impact on our understanding and application of generative AI technologies.

 ## Visitors Count

 <img width="auto" src="https://profile-counter.glitch.me/streamlit_llm_langchain_applications/count.svg" />